chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 Client, and the Client can then fail or retry with unreliable delivery according to its own requirements.

-Note that while it's possible for the Gateway to decide whether to require an unreliable OHTTP request based on information in the Encapsulated Request, doing so leaks information about the contents to the Relay.
-Implementations must take this into account in deployment so they do not violate the privacy properties of the OHTTP channel.

 # Security Considerations {#security}